rnd195/marp-community-themes/README.md

 # Marp Community Themes

-This is a community-maintained theme gallery for [Marp](https://marp.app/).
-For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).
+This is a community-maintained theme gallery for the Markdown presentation ecosystem [Marp](https://marp.app/).
+The goal of this project is to give users a curated selection of themes from various authors in the theming community.

-The website is built using [Quarto](https://quarto.org/) and it is inspired by the Typora [theme gallery](https://theme.typora.io/).

-Feel free to provide any suggestions in the issues tab.
+Feel free to provide any suggestions in the [issues tab](https://github.com/rnd195/marp-community-themes/issues) on GitHub.
 Please note that this theme gallery is an independent, community-maintained project and is not affiliated with the official Marp project.

+The theme gallery is currently being developed by [rnd195](https://github.com/rnd195/) and it’s built using [Quarto](https://quarto.org/).

 > [!TIP]
 >